saubhik/tinyfile/README.md

 ---

 * You can choose to work in pair on this project.
-It effects the extra credit part in this project.
+It affects the extra credit part in this project.
 Please check [here](#extra-credit-qos-quality-of-service).
 * You may share ideas with other pairs, **but you may not share code**.
 * You also may not download code or use any other external libraries without consulting the instructor or TA first.